 Sebaceous adenitis is an inflammatory condition of the sebaceous glands that leads to the destruction of the glands.

-Sunburn is most obvious near the ears, but the eyelids and nose may also be prone to hair loss because of the lack of hair for skin protection in these areas.
+Sunburn is most obvious near the ears, but the eyelids and nose may also be prone to hair loss due to the lack of hair available for skin protection.

 You can clear up solar dermatitis by keeping your cat out of the sun.
 Use an antibiotic ointment to prevent infections and promote healing.

 In rare cases, hair loss can be a symptom of an immune system problem, an overactive thyroid, diabetes, or cancer.
 Fleas, mites, fungus, and stress are other common causes.